bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

   Device discovery via MQTT was a bit challenging to understand.
-The specification is well documented, but I had difficulty finding any guidance or examples of implementation via Node-Red.
+The specification is well documented, but I had difficulty finding any guidance or examples of implementation via Node-RED.
 It took a good deal of experimenting to understand how to provide and collect metadata for each component, how to structure the messages and topics properly, and how and when to trigger the discovery messages.